rahulS9587/BungeeTech---Assignment-/README.md

-2. **Navigate to the project directory:** bash cd movies-app
+2. **Navigate to the project directory:** cd movies-app

-## Run the app: Start the development server and open the app in your browser.
+Run the app: Start the development server and open the app in your browser.

-Usage
+## Usage
 Search: Enter a movie title to search.
 Sort: Sort movies by release year.
 Favorites Management: Add/remove movies from the favorites list.

 ## Assumptions and Decisions